ivanenev/skills-server/INSTALLATION.md

 ### Enabling the Bridge

 Set `LAZY_MCP_ENABLED=true` or ensure the lazy-mcp command exists at the path specified by `LAZY_MCP_COMMAND`.
 The server will automatically detect and connect to lazy-mcp.
+If you don't need lazy-mcp, leave `LAZY_MCP_ENABLED=false` (default) – the server will still provide skills functionality.

 ## Testing the Installation